BedrettoLab testbed (TA3-82-1)

 Description:

-Geothermal testbed focusing on the development of large-scale deep reservoirs for water circulation, storage and extraction of geothermal energy.
-The Geothermal testbed is equipped with numerous boreholes for stimulation or monitoring purposes.
-The monitoring boreholes are equipped with a high-resolution monitoring system.
+- Geothermal testbed – For the development of large-scale deep reservoirs for water circulation, storage and extraction of geothermal energy.
+It features multiple stimulation and monitoring boreholes instrumented with fiber-optics, seismic and hydraulic sensors.

 Services currently offered by the infrastructure:

-The BedrettoLab offers Transnational Accesses for the testing of new sensors, novel data acquisition techniques during an upcoming stimulation experiment, as well as dedicated experiments on geochemistry, geology, geophysics, and hydrogeology in all testbeds.
+The BedrettoLab offers the possibility to perform cutting-edge experiments by means of plugging new sensors to the existing infrastructure, testing novel data acquisition techniques and stimulation protocols, as well as setting up dedicated experiments on geochemistry, geology, geophysics, and hydrogeology in all testbeds.

-The BedrettoLab also offers Virtual Accesses to data archives and computational models of ongoing and past experiments, collected by sensor arrays and fiber optic cables (seismic, strain, temperature, pressure, geochemistry, Simfip, etc.), as well as structural and geological representations and models.
+The BedrettoLab also offers Virtual Accesses to data archives and computational models of ongoing and past experiments, collected by sensor arrays and fiber optic cables (DAS, DSS, DTS, pressure, geochemistry, SIMFIP, etc.), as well as structural and geological characterization models.

 Modality of access: